Signs (2002) Director: M. Night Shyamalan

 “…what kind of person are you?
 Are you the kind that sees signs, that sees miracles?
 Or do you believe that people just get lucky? …Is it possible that there are no coincidences?“

 Crop circles start appearing in the fields but the crop circles are attributed to local ruffians, but soon it becomes apparent that a global alien invasion is imminent (a la War of the Worlds).
-Merrill visits Ray Reddy’s house where he has an alien trapped in his basement.
+Merrill visits Ray Reddy’s house where he has trapped an alien in his basement.
 Rumors surface that the aliens don’t like water.
 Some people leave to go to a lake, but the Hess family boards up their house and stays home.
 That evening, the aliens invade and the Hess family survives through the night while Morgan has an asthma attack.
 In the morning they encounter an alien.
-Morgan is protected against the alien’s toxic gas because of his asthma attack, meanwhile Merrill remembers the dying words of Graham’s wife (“swing away, Merrill…”) He starts swinging his bat at the alien who gets weakened by the water cups sitting around the house, left by Graham’s daughter Bo.
+Morgan is protected against the alien’s toxic gas because of his asthma attack, meanwhile Merrill remembers the dying words of Graham’s wife (“swing away, Merrill…”) He starts swinging his bat at the alien who is weakened by the many water cups left sitting around the house by Graham’s daughter Bo.
 The water burns the alien’s skin while Merrill attacks the alien.

 With the heavy presence of water on Earth, the aliens appear to leave.
 At the end, Graham rediscovers his religious faith, having learned that all things happen for a reason: there are ‘signs’ of deeper significance all around us.